-Before the incestuous events occurred, Lot's family experienced some awesome and heartbreaking events in a very short period of time.
-They had to run from Sodom (no doubt leaving virtually all their possession behind) in order to save themselves.
-They then saw the aftermath of Sodom and Gomorrah TOTALLY destroyed and wiped completely from the face of the earth.
-Then, not only is Lot's wife turned into salt, they must flee yet again out of fear and end up living in a cave.
-Would any of us not feel a bit distressed, uptight, confused and afraid of what might happen next if we saw and experienced what they did?
+Before the incestuous events involving Lot, the family experienced some awesome and heartbreaking events in a very short period.
+They had to run from Sodom in order to save themselves and then saw the aftermath of Sodom and Gomorrah destroyed.
+Then, not only is Lot's wife turned into salt, they must flee yet again and end up living in a cave.
+Would any of us not feel a bit distressed, confused, and afraid of what might happen next if we saw and experienced what they did?

-It certainly seems the daughters panicked when they were at the cave with their father.
-This may have led to their confused thinking, which led them to make conclusions that were not accurate, which were then used to justify their over-reaction to the situation.
+It certainly seems the young women panicked when they were at the cave with their father.
+This may have led to their confused thinking, which led them to make conclusions that were not accurate, which were then used to justify their impulsive reaction to the situation.

-Lot's daughters' desire to continue the human race after Sodom and Gomorrah (and believing all men were dead) is certainly noble, but they went about it the wrong way.
-Their behavior appears to be based far more on their skewed thinking brought on by fear and panic than anything else.
+On the surface, the desire of the daughters to continue the human race after Sodom and Gomorrah is certainly noble.
+Their behavior, however, was based far more on their skewed thinking brought on by fear and panic.
 As for Lot, he sinned willingly, but not willfully.
-He succumbed to his human nature (as we all do from time to time) and put himself in a compromising situation that led him to do that which he normally would not.
-In the final analysis, based on 2Peter 2:4 - 9, God ultimately forgave him for his errors.
+He succumbed to human nature and allowed himself to be put in a compromising situation.